 Skip to 2 minutes and 19 seconds And the other thing that’s really interesting, from these screens, is that, in our skin - the pigment cells in our skin - when they’re mutated can give rise to melanoma cancer.
 So we’ve been looking to see if some of these molecules that we identify - if they will also affect the growth or development of melanoma cells.
 And we’ve actually found this to be the case.
 So, my biochemical training down through the years has led me to kind of, be able to look at questions in developmental biology and also in cancer biology.

-Research and career focus: Dr Grant Wheeler - biochemistry and developmental Biology
+Research and career focus: Prof Grant Wheeler - biochemistry and developmental Biology

-Dr Grant Wheeler is a Reader at UEA and here he describes his research interests and career path.
+Grant Wheeler is Professor of Cell and Developmental Biology at UEA and here he describes his research interests and career path.
 Grant explains why biochemistry assists in providing a molecular and cellular understanding of the experimental systems that we work with.